 - New data platforms, such as Hadoop, clouds, object storage, and databases based on columns, NoSQL, graph, etc.

 - Cloud for data management, including data warehousing, integration, and analytics

-- Advancements in catalogs, glossaries, and metadata
+- Advancements in catalogs, glossaries, metadata, and other data semantics

 - Automation for development productivity and production optimization